Chirakkal Kalidasan: Early life

-Kalidasan was born wild in the Karnataka forests.
+Kalidasan was born in the wild Karnataka forests.
 He was brought to Kerala by Manissey Hari and was later bought by Chirakkal Madhu in the 2000s.

 Recognition

 Kalidasan is a star elephant in Malayalam cinema.

 Movies

 Kalidasan is known for acting in movies, notably in the 2017 epic film, Baahubali 2: The Conclusion.
 He has also acted in the movies Pattabhishekham, Punyalan Agarbattis and Dil Se...

 Video album

 In 2018, he acted in a musical video called "Gajam", sung by Vijay Yesudas.

 Others

 In 2020, he became a part of the promo video by Indian Super League club Kerala Blasters.

 In the early 2010s, he was given the name Junior Thechikkot by elephant lovers.

 Kalidasan is also known for taking part in photoshoots with actors and models.